lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Rubin Community Forum
 =====================

-The `Rubin Community Forum <https://community.lsst.org>`__ is the central hub for all virtual discussions and support related to DP0.
+The `Rubin Community Forum <https://community.lsst.org>`__ is the central hub for all news, discussions, and support related to DP0.

 **Accounts:**
 Go to `community.lsst.org <https://community.lsst.org>`_ and use the "Sign Up" button at upper-right to create an account.

 **Join the "DP0 Delegates" group to stay informed:**
 Go to `community.lsst.org/groups <https://community.lsst.org/groups>`_ and join "DP0 Delegates".
-DP0-related news and events are shared as direct messages via the forum to this group.
+DP0-related news and events are shared as direct messages via the forum to this group (not via email).
 To recieve email notifications, set your Community Forum user profile preference for "Email me when I am sent a personal message" to "Always".
 Joining this group also ensures that you have access to the "Support - DP0 RSP Service Issues" subcategory.